juandcastroj/nuestratierraco/README.md

 Corporación NuestraTierra website.

-🧠 Fully designed & developed with love by [Juan David](https://www.linkedin.com/in/juan-david-jaramillo-025749a6/) 💡
+Designed & developed with love by [Juan David](https://www.linkedin.com/in/juan-david-jaramillo-025749a6/) 💡